 The first set of three images below are the white light, fluorescence, and computer-classified images for one of the settlement plates.
 The following three sets are blow-ups of portions of this image.
 The red fluorescence comes from algae that contain only chlorophyll, while the orange fluorescence comes from red algae that also contain phycoerythrin (see the article on sources of underwater fluorescence).
 The bright green may come from fluorescing subjects or reflected excitation light, while the source of the bright yellow is uncertain.

 We have also applied this approach to a coral reef environment.
 In this case the fluorescence image was not made with a conventional camera, but with a sophisticated system called the Fluorescence Imaging Laser Line Scan (FILLS).
 FILLS swept a blue laser beam over the bottom and collected information in 4 channels – reflected blue light, green fluorescence (primarily from corals), orange fluorescence (from red algae, cyanobacteria, and some corals), and red fluorescence (from chlorophyll).
 The three fluorescence channels were combined into a false-color RGB image – red fluorescence to the Red channel, green to Green, and orange to Blue.
 We then used a computer classification routine to assign image pixels to one of 6 categories or ‘unknown’.
-There is a scientific publication on this work that you can download for free.

 The three images below show the reflected blue light channel, the false-color RGB fluorescence image of the same scene, and the result of the computer separation into classes.
 The image covers a reef area of about 8 x 8 meters (26 x 26 feet).